RussellShire/svelte-calculator/README.md

 # svelte app

+## svelte calculator

+### to do:

+- If user selects Operand first it returns NaN
+- If user selects, number, operand, number, operand, equals it calculates incorrectly
+- User can currently put two operands side-by-side with unexpected calculations.
+Once an operand has been selected nothing except number or equals should be accepted
+- User can currently add multiple decimals to a single number, everything after the second decimal is currently ignored.
+Second decimal in a single float shouldn't be possible at all.

 This is a project template for [Svelte](https://svelte.dev) apps.
 It lives at https://github.com/sveltejs/template.

 To create a new project based on this template using [degit](https://github.com/Rich-Harris/degit):